roomOnDemand/healthCareToHotels/readme.md

-# Git Hygine
-  * Master will only contain merges
-  * Will deploy from deploy branch (only change is switching to postgresdb for prod)
-  * ensure commits run on local dev environment before merge request

-# Additional Redwood
-  * localhost:8910 is app server
-  * localhost:8911 is graphql server

 # Redwood
 >**HEADS UP:** RedwoodJS is _NOT_ ready for use in Production.
 It relies heavily on Prisma2, which is currently in testing with an expected production release coming soon.
 See status at ["Is Prisma2 Ready?"](https://isprisma2ready.com)